Lumbar Spine Fusion

 Types of Fusions

-Posterior Lumbar Interbody Fusion (PLIF/TLIF) – Surgery is performed through the back and involves screws to stabilize the spine followed by cages (devices filled with bone) to stabilize the front of the spine.
+Posterior Lumbar Interbody Fusion (PLIF/TLIF) – Spinal fusion surgery is performed through the back and involves screws to stabilize the spine followed by cages (devices filled with bone) to stabilize the front of the spine.

 Anterior Lumbar Interbody Fusion (ALIF) – done from the front and involves removing the entire disc and inserting cages filled with bone into the space.